 Click on the relevant question from the list below to get more detailed help on finding your ideal personalised registration number.

-The Driver and Vehicle Licensing Agency (DVLA) is an executive agency of The Department for Transport, the government department responsible for allocating numbers to vehicles in Great Britain for registration, taxation and law enforcement purposes.
+The Driver and Vehicle Licensing Agency (DVLA) is an executive agency of The Department for Transport, the government department responsible for allocating numbers to vehicles in the United Kingdom for registration, taxation and law enforcement purposes.
 Since 1983 certain combinations of numbers were held back from normal registration purposes following demand from customers who wished to personalise their vehicles.
 The DVLA started to offer these numbers for sale in 1989.
-There are millions of registrations available to purchase through this website, and some of the more sought after registrations are sold at special DVLA auctions held throughout Great Britain.
+There are millions of registrations available to purchase through this website, and some of the more sought after registrations are sold at special DVLA Auctions held throughout the United Kingdom.

 All of the registration numbers sold by the DVLA have never previously been issued or used on vehicles.